For Adolphe Sax

 For Adolphe Sax is the debut album by free jazz saxophonist Peter Brötzmann.
 It was initially released on Brötzmann's Brö label in 1967, and was reissued on LP by FMP in 1972.
 In 2002, it was reissued, with an additional track, on CD by the Atavistic label, and in 2014, the original three tracks were reissued on CD by Cien Fuegos Records.

 Adolphe Sax was the inventor of many instruments, including the first saxophones.

 When asked about the album in a 2019 interview for It's Psychedelic Baby!
 Magazine, Brötzmann commented: "There was no label interested but our audience was growing and of course I was convinced that people should listen to what we had to say.
-From Karl Marx we had learned that the worker shouldn't give the tool and product out of his hand and so I started my own company which turned out to be a little successful, means I didn't lose money and we were able to spread out the music over the (western) world."
+From Karl Marx we had learned that the worker shouldn't give the tool and product out of his hand and so I started my own company which turned out to be a little successful, which means I didn't lose money and we were able to spread out the music over the (western) world."